William Lockhart of Lee

 Unlike many who held office under the Commonwealth, he escaped punishment following the Restoration of Charles II, but lost most of his offices.
-In 1673, the Duke of Lauderdale had him re-appointed Ambassador to France; he died in Paris in June 1675.
+In 1673, the Duke of Lauderdale had him re-appointed as the English ambassador to France; he died in Paris in June 1675.

 Life

 William Lockhart was born in 1621, the eldest of nine children born to Sir James Lockhart, and his second wife, Martha Douglas, maid of honour to Queen Henrietta Maria.
 His siblings included John Lockhart (1625-1689), George (c.
 1630–1689), Robert (1626-1652), James (died 1694) and Mary (1620-1677).

 After his first wife Martha Hamilton died in 1654, he married Robina Sewster, whose first husband had been distantly related to Oliver Cromwell; they had five sons and two daughters.
 These included Cromwell, Julius, killed at Tangier in 1680, Richard and John, who died without issue, and James, who ultimately succeeded.
 Their two daughters were Martha, maid of honour to Princess Mary, and Robina, who married Archibald Douglas, 1st Earl of Forfar.